Spectral Convergence of Symmetrized Graph Laplacian on manifolds with boundary: Proof of Theorem

+With the above results, we are now ready to prove Theorem~\ref{conveigvec}.
 Let $C'$ denote the largest of the constants absorbed into the rate of the eigenvalue convergence result.
 In the proof of the following theorem, it is important that the enumeration of the eigenvalues